rgauzam/PixabayApp/README.md

-# PixabayApp - Image Viewer App from Pixabay API with Kotlin
+# PixabayApp - Image Viewer App from Pixabay API

 **Searching and displaying images from the Pixabay API in a user-friendly interface.**